-New, 4381 Kits Mag Mounts:
+4381 Kits Mag Mounts:

 NIRSC will now include 8 Mag Mounts in each 4381 kits.
-Please use the established check out procedure and have all mag mounts accounted for and returned to NIRSC.
+Please use the established check out procedure and have all mag mounts accounted for and returned to NIRSC with each kit.

 KNG2-P150 VHF and KNG2-P400 UHF Radio Kits: